Cain Velasquez: Attempted murder conviction

 not guilty to all charges.
 He was then scheduled to appear at a pre-trial hearing on September 26.
 After being incarcerated for eight months, Velasquez was granted $1 million bail on November 8.
 His bail was posted and Velasquez was released from custody the next day.
 As per the condition of his bail, Velasquez was placed under house arrest until the conclusion of his trial.
 On November 22, Velasquez was granted permission from the court to travel to Tempe, Arizona, to partake in a Lucha Libre AAA Worldwide professional wrestling event.
 Per the court, Velasquez was allowed to be without his ankle monitoring device while performing in-ring, but he was to be monitored by police throughout the course of his travel.
 On December 3, Velasquez participated in the Tempe event, winning his return match.

 The trial date was set for September 9, 2024, in Santa Clara County, California.

 On August 16, 2024, Velasquez pleaded no contest to all charges.
 Velasquez's sentencing hearing was initially scheduled for October 18, but was later pushed back to March 24, 2025.
 At the March 24 sentencing hearing, Velasquez was sentenced to five years in prison and four years of supervised probation.
-With time served in county jail and under house arrest being credited, Velasquez will be eligible for parole beginning in March 2026.
+With time served in county jail and under house arrest being credited, Velasquez was eligible for parole beginning in March 2026.

+Velasquez was granted early parole and released from custody on February 15, 2026, after serving his sentence with credit for time served and participation in rehabilitative programs.
+His release followed a five-year sentence stemming from the 2022 shooting incident and marked the conclusion of his incarceration period.

 Civil lawsuit against Goularte

 On June 29, 2022, news surfaced that a civil lawsuit against Harry Goularte Jr. was filed on behalf of Velasquez's son, claiming that Goularte sexually molested him.
 The lawsuit was filed also against Goularte's mother and stepfather who operate the child-care business where the alleged sexual abuse took place.
 The first hearing for the lawsuit took place on September 6, 2022.

 In June 2022, Goularte pleaded not guilty to related criminal charges, and after multiple continuations during the following year, the trial-setting hearing was set to take place on August 30, 2023.
 On October 18, 2024, it was reported that Goularte's next trial hearing was scheduled for November 13, 2024.
+A trial start date of March 9, 2026 is set.